 Read More

-Shell eggs and hardboiled eggs need to be returned to the refrigerator with two hours.
-But if the temperature is 85 degrees or above the eggs need to be refrigerated within one hour.
+Shell eggs and hard-boiled eggs need to be returned to the refrigerator within two hours.
+But if the temperature is 85° F degrees or above, the eggs need to be refrigerated within one hour.
 Dishes containing egg, casseroles and quiches, need to be served immediately and the leftovers refrigerated.
-If serving on a buffet use ice
+If serving on a buffet, use

 Read More